 Do an eBook promotion:

 Most authors don’t do enough of these.
 Now I don’t mean that you need to do freebies all the time, you can also just discount a book – even $1 off can make a huge difference.
-Need some tips for successful eBook promotions?
-Read this article.
+Need some tips for successful eBook promotions, read this piece I wrote on common pitfalls and easy fixes!

 So, although 2017 hasn’t yet begin, you can already start planning your 2017 book marketing efforts.